Building International Coalitions Through Beer and Pavement

 Friday Movie

-Posted in Uncategorized by Zac on January 13, 2012
+Posted in Uncategorized by SM on January 13, 2012

 It’s a Friday afternoon and I don’t have anything for you.
 So, like teachers all across this great land of ours, I will show you some videos instead of actually teaching you anything.
 Granted, two of these videos were supposed to inspire blog posts of their own, but I’m being lazy.